Desmic quartic surfaces in arbitrary characteristic: Introduction

-A desmic quartic surface in characteristic zero is a member of the pencil of quartic surfaces containing three reducible members, the unions of four planes with empty intersections (desmic tetrahedra).
-Desmic tetrahedra were first introduced and studied by Cyparissos Stephanos \cite{Stephanos} in 1879.\footnote{$\delta\epsilon\sigma\mu$os = pencil} In 1891, George Humbert showed that an irreducible member of the pencil of quartic surfaces containing three desmic tetrahedra is birationally isomorphic to the Kummer surface of the self-product of an elliptic curve \cite{Humbert}.
+Desmic tetrahedra were first introduced and studied by Cyparissos Stephanos \cite{Stephanos} in 1879.\footnote{$\delta\epsilon\sigma\mu$\'o$\varsigma$ = bond} In 1891, Georges Humbert showed that an irreducible member of the pencil of quartic surfaces containing three desmic tetrahedra is birationally isomorphic to the Kummer surface of the self-product of an elliptic curve \cite{Humbert}.
 He also showed that a desmic quartic surface is isomorphic to Cremona's quartic surface, the locus of nodes of quadric surfaces that cut out the union of three conics in a smooth cubic surface whose spanning planes contain three coplanar lines on the surface.
-Other beautiful geometric properties of desmic quartic surfaces were later studied in two papers by Mathews \cite{Mathews1}, \cite{Mathews2} and in Jessop's book on quartic surfaces \cite{Jessop}.
+Other beautiful geometric properties of desmic quartic surfaces were later studied in two papers by Mathews \cite{Mathews1}, \cite{Mathews2}, and in Jessop's book on quartic surfaces \cite{Jessop}.

 A desmic quartic surface is singular.
-It contains 12 ordinary nodes lying by two on each edge of desmic tetrahedra.
-It also contains 16 lines, which, together with the nodes, form an abstract configuration $(12_4,16_3)$ isomorphic to the Reye or the Hesse-Salmon configurations \cite{DolgachevAbstract}.
+It contains 12 ordinary nodes, two on each edge of a desmic tetrahedron.
+It also contains 16 lines, which, together with the nodes, form an abstract configuration $(12_4,16_3)$ (see the definition in Section 3) isomorphic to the Reye or the Hesse-Salmon configurations \cite{DolgachevAbstract}.
 If the characteristic $p\ne 2$, any surface containing such a configuration is birationally isomorphic to the Kummer surface $\Kum(E\times E)$ of the self-product of an elliptic curve.